paymoapp/api/sections/reports.md

-`display_costs` | if set, the report will also contain computed costs for each included report element `display_project_budgets` | if set, the projects items from the report will contain project budget info `display_tasks_descriptions` | if set, tasks from the report will also contain their descriptions `display_entries_descriptions` | if set, entries from the report will also contain their descriptions `display_projects_descriptions` | if set, projects from the report will also contain their descriptions `display_seconds` | if set, the report will display time entries to the seconds (in Paymo application)
+`display_costs` | if set, the report will also contain computed costs for each included report element `display_project_budgets` | if set, the projects items from the report will contain project budget info `display_tasks_descriptions` | if set, tasks from the report will also contain their descriptions `display_tasks_complete_status` | if set, tasks from the report will also contain their completed status `display_entries_descriptions` | if set, entries from the report will also contain their descriptions `display_projects_descriptions` | if set, projects from the report will also contain their descriptions `display_seconds` | if set, the report will display time entries to the seconds (in Paymo application)